tc-tommo/cv/applications/StormID--AI-consultant/cv.md

 - **Front-End:** JavaScript, Node.js, React, UI/UX design
 - **Programming:** Python, TypeScript, Haskell, C/C++
 - **Version Control:** Git, GitHub Actions
-- **Ethics in Application:** A core focus of my study has been identifying and mitigating technological harms on vulnerable members of society.
+- **Ethics in Application:** A core focus of my study has been identifying and proposing mitigations for technological harms on vulnerable members of society.

 ---